 In low-efficiency furnaces, the blower motor only operates at one speed.
 This speed is programmed before the furnace is installed.
 That means that if two homes were to install the same model of furnace, their air handles would operate at the same high speed.
 They would still run at the same high speed even if their airflow requirements were dramatically different.

-A variable speed furnace, on the other hand, operates at multiple different speeds.
+A variable speed furnace, as you might have guessed, operates at variable speeds.
 This allows the furnace to adapt to the airflow requirements of a home at any given time.
 The blower will always operate at the lowest required speed and adjust to a higher speed when more airflow is needed.

 The Benefits of a Variable Speed Furnace